pallavbakshi/dash-live-model-training/demo.md

 * __Easy to modify__: The app is stored inside one module, and is written in under 400 lines.
 You can quickly modify and improve the app without breaking anything.
 * __Plotly Graphs and Dash Integration__: Easily integrate the app into more complex Dash Apps, and includes all the tools found in Plotly graphs.

 At the moment, the logging only works for iterative Tensorflow models.
 We are planning to extend it for PyTorch.
-You are encouraged to port the logging function (which is a simple csv logging) to Keras, Tensorflow's `eval()` function, MXNet, etc.
+You are encouraged to port the logging function (which is a simple csv logging) to Keras, Tensorflow's high-level API, MXNet, etc.